12 Sydney Coastal Walks: From Easy Family Routes to Challenging Hikes

 These tracks offer a more relaxed alternative to the eastern suburbs, with longer stretches of sand, excellent surf breaks, and a laid-back beach culture that feels distinctly different from the city beaches.

-The Long Reef Walk offers something you won’t find on any other Sydney coastal walk – a stunning contrast between manicured golf course greens and wild ocean coastline.
+Want to combine coastal walking with snorkelling?
+The Long Reef walk offers something unique among Sydney coastal walks: a striking contrast between manicured golf course greens and wild ocean coastline around a protected aquatic reserve.

 What makes Long Reef special for underwater enthusiasts?